-They’re inaudible to the conscious mind, but audible to the unconscious, or deeper, mind.
+They’re inaudible to the conscious mind but audible to the unconscious, or deeper, mind.

-For example, anyone seen the Friends episode where Chandler tries to stop smoking by listening to hypnosis tapes at night, but ends up thinking he’s a “strong, confident woman?”
+For example, has anyone seen the Friends episode where Chandler tries to stop smoking by listening to hypnosis tapes at night, but ends up thinking he’s a “strong, confident woman?”

-Yeah, that’s subliminal messaging.
+That’s subliminal messaging.

 It often involves words being flashed on a screen so briefly, we don’t detect them.
 We’re talking .003 seconds brief.

-Subliminal messaging in advertising was first introduced as a concept by James Vickery, and later reiterated by Vance Packard in his 1952 book The Hidden Persuaders.
+Subliminal messaging in advertising was first introduced as a concept by James Vickery and later reiterated by Vance Packard in his 1952 book The Hidden Persuaders.

 In it, he claimed that moviegoers had been subjected to subliminal commands to increase the sales of Coca-Cola and popcorn at the movie concession stands.